Women in baseball: Umpires

+Clement's umpiring career lasted six years, during which she officiated games in North Dakota, South Dakota, Minnesota, Iowa, and Nebraska.
+Unlike in modern games, during Clement's time games only had one umpire, who stood behind the pitcher and was responsible for calling strikes and balls, whether balls were fair or foul, and whether runners reached bases safely.
+Despite the danger umpires faced during this era Clement was treated respectfully by both players and fans, and became respected for her serious style and because she was insusceptible to bribery.
+Her popularity was so high that baseball marketers emphasized her officiating of games to bring in crowds.
+In 1906 Clement wrote an editorial for the Cincinnati Enquirer arguing that women made better umpires than men because men would not speak abusively towards female umpires.
+She would repeat this idea in interviews with other newspapers.
+Clement, a Congregationalist, refused to umpire on Sundays and stayed in the homes of clergymen while umpiring on the road.
+Clement earned between $15 and $25 per game, which she used to fund her college education, attending Yankton College for two years followed by two years at the University of Nebraska.

-There is evidence that at least one woman, Amanda Clement, was umpiring semi-professional games as early as 1905.
-"Mandy", as she was called, grew up near a ballpark in her hometown of Hudson, South Dakota, where she was introduced to baseball by her brother Henry.
-Clement began umpiring while a student at Yankton College, and gained fame nationwide for her knowledge of baseball and her accuracy in umpiring the games.
-She was paid between $10 and $15 per game, which helped pay her tuition.
-She umpired games in North Dakota, Iowa, Minnesota, Nebraska, and South Dakota until at least 1909, and later became a physical education instructor for high school and college women's teams.
-She still would umpire an occasional semi-pro game in South Dakota even during the 1910s.
-There were several other woman umpires in the early 1920s: one was Deana Ernest of Toledo, Ohio, who umpired semi-pro games in the area, and also managed a city league team there.
+There were also several woman umpires in the early 1920s: one was Deana Ernest of Toledo, Ohio, who umpired semi-pro games in the area, and also managed a city league team there.
 Another was Nina Belle Hurst, a resident of Sawtelle, California, who umpired in the Southern California Baseball Managers Association.
 During World War II, there were also some women who umpired, including some the press jokingly referred to as "WUMPS" (women umpires).
 Among them was Lorraine Heinisch, of Kenosha WI, who umpired semi-pro games in 1943, including a championship game in Wichita, Kansas.

 The first woman to umpire a professional game was Bernice Gera.
 A former Little League coach and a passionate fan of baseball, she entered umpiring school in 1967 (the first woman ever to attend the Fort Lauderdale Baseball School).
-After a lengthy court battle with major league baseball, she finally won the right to umpire.
+On January 13, 1972, Gera won a discrimination suit against the National Association of Professional Baseball Leagues, winning an appeal from the Court of Appeals, New York state’s highest court, in a five-to-two decision that allowed her to be an umpire.
 Her first pro game was in the minor leagues in June 1972, a game between the Auburn Phillies and Geneva Rangers in the New York-Penn League, but after several disputed calls, she decided to resign and never umpired another professional game.